flutter/website/src/get-started/editor.md

 integrated development environment (IDE) combined with Flutter's command-line tools.
-The Flutter team recommends using an editor that supports a Flutter extension, like VS Code, or plugin, like Android Studio.
+The Flutter team recommends using an editor that supports a Flutter extension or plugin, like VS Code and Android Studio.
 These plugins provide code completion, syntax highlighting, widget editing assists, run & debug support, and more.